 The saying, “trust, but verify,” holds true when receiving food orders.

 You can trust that the food you receive from your supplier is safe, but you must verify.

 This article explains the steps and actions you need to take as a food handler to receive food safely.

 Approved, reputable suppliers

 Purchasing food from unsafe sources is one of the top five reasons foodborne illnesses develop and spread (1).

 Foodborne illnesses are usually caused by biological food hazards called pathogens, which include harmful strains of bacteria, viruses, fungi, and parasites.

 The contamination of food with pathogens can occur at any step throughout the supply chain, including the environment where animals are raised and plants are grown and harvested, and during processing, packaging, and handling.

 Preventing contamination isn’t always possible, but purchasing food from approved, reputable suppliers reduces the risk of unsafe food entering your kitchen.

-You likely don’t have to worry about whether the food you receive is from an approved, reputable supplier since that’s generally your manager’s responsibility, but it’s still good to know what defines an approved, reputable supplier.
+You likely don’t have to worry about whether the food you receive is from an approved, reputable supplier since that’s generally your manager’s responsibility or that of the person in charge, but it’s still good to know what defines an approved, reputable supplier.